 East Cobb was once considered a quaint bedroom community of Atlanta, just ten miles from downtown and across the Chattahoochee River.
 Today, East Cobb is vibrant with both residential and commercial growth.
 IBM and Lockheed Aeronautical are two of the powerful companies who have made East Cobb their home base.
 The close proximity to Atlanta and the area’s top-rated schools have made East Cobb one of the most sought after locations for families and a reliable resale investment.
+Empty nesters also are attracted to the favorable property tax advantages.

 East Cobb is an enclave of beautiful homes and popular subdivisions with active swim and tennis clubs.
 The prestigious Atlanta Country Club and the Indian Hills Country Club are an exclusive haven for golfers and tennis players.